 1.3.
-Enhancing the financial support offered by international financial institutions

-Efforts by individual countries to secure financing for the response to HIV could be further enhanced through additional support from international financial institutions.
-As it stands, the financial support offered by these institutions currently represents less than half of what developing countries paid to service their debts between 2020 to 2021, which amounted to roughly US\$650bn.
-Support for the mobilisation of additional resources from international financial institutions is needed as countries grapple with heavy debt burdens and constrained health budgets.
+Enhancing the financial support offered by international financial institutions their debts between 2020 to 2021, which amounted to roughly US\$650bn.
+163 Support for the mobilisation of additional resources from international financial institutions is needed as countries grapple with heavy debt burdens and constrained health budgets.
 When used to support the response to HIV, these resources could subsequently contribute towards supporting wider health security and the strengthening of health systems.